mrJean1/PyGeodesy/README.rst

 Survery Grid Reference) grid references and a module for encoding and decoding Geohashes_.

-Two other modules provide Lambert conformal conic projections and positions (from `John P. Snyder`_, *Map Projections -- A Working Manual*, 1987, pp 107-109) and several functions to simplify_ or linearize a path of *LatLon* points (or a `NumPy array`_), including implementations of the `Ramer-Douglas-Peucker`_, the `Visvalingam-Whyatt`_ and the `Reumann-Witkam`_ algorithms and modified versions of the former.
+Other modules provide Lambert conformal conic projections and positions (from `John P. Snyder`_, *Map Projections -- A Working Manual*, 1987, pp 107-109), functions to clip a path or polygon of *LatLon* points using the `Cohen–Sutherland`_ and the `Sutherland-Hodgman`_ methods and functions to simplify_ or linearize a path of *LatLon* points (or a `NumPy array`_), including implementations of the `Ramer-Douglas-Peucker`_, the `Visvalingam-Whyatt`_ and the `Reumann-Witkam`_ algorithms and modified versions of the former.

 All Python source code has been statically checked_ with PyChecker_, PyFlakes_, PyCodeStyle_ (formerly Pep8) and McCabe_ using Python 2.7.15